Paquity/fxlibc/README.md

 * One function per files.
 * Each file name content only the name of the function.
-* Respect the Linux Coding style as much as possible (if you are not familiar with this norm, you can use `indent -linux` utilities to help to format).
+* Respect the Linux Coding style as much as possible (if you are not familiar with this norm, you can use `indent -linux` utility to help to format).
 * Header must respect the `/usr/include` architecture.
 * Avoid modules hardware-specific code which can generate interruptions (DMA, SPU, ...) except if you are absolutely sure that the operating